gerardnico/postgres/docs/kb/postgres-auth-pg_hba.conf.md

 * how clients are authenticated,
 * which PostgresSQL usernames they can use, which databases they can access.

+The `pg_hba.conf` records are examined sequentially for each connection attempt, the order of the records is significant.

 ## Example

 Allow the user "foo" from host 192.168.1.100 to connect to the primary